The Greatest 10+ Anime Traps and Femboy [LIST]

 The list of the cutest anime femboy characters

 This article focuses on the ‘trap‘ term which has become increasingly popular in recent years on anime industry.
 It’s the second article we write about a NERD term, as the first one was for obviously reasons, the word Otaku (see our related article: The real meaning of Otaku).
 Let’s dive on the anime trap universe!
+On the other hand, if you’re lookinf for the best Anime Waifu (with pics) you definitely have to read this article.

 What does the term ‘Trap’ mean?